Letters From Swaziland

 Florence has tremendous collections of Renaissance art, as great, perhaps greater than those of Rome including many of the famous sculptures of Michelangelo.
 (By the way I decided against fighting the masses of people on Easter to see the pope in the Vatican.)

 After Florence I moved on to Venice arriving here yesterday.
 Venice is quiet and restful particularly as there are no automobiles in the city.
 All movement is by foot or by boat.
-Venice is truly a gem of cities and because of its canals and fine old buildings has a peculiar unrivaled beauty.
+Venice is truly a gem of a city and because of its canals and fine old buildings has a peculiarly unrivaled beauty.

 In Florence, I did some shopping.
 I purchased a suede jacket that can be used either as a sports jacket or an all-purpose jacket for $27 and a wool turtle neck for $3 – amazingly low prices for both.
 I hadn’t intended to buy any clothes but as my clothes are generally in shreds I decided to take advantage of the lower prices over here.
 I eat well, perhaps too well.
 Italian food is much more varied and tasty than the food one gets at home in restaurants.
 Eating is a pleasure here.